-No. QuestionsSource : HT City (Brunch) Marks two months with a gaggle of uncles, aunts and first and second cousins.
+No. Questions Marks with a gaggle of uncles, aunts and first and second cousins.
 The happiest memories of the childhood of a whole generation seem to be centred around this annual ritual of homecoming and of affirmation.
-We tendered tacit apologies for the sepe rateness entailed in being individuals even as we scurried back into the cauldron of community and continuity represented by family.
-Summer vacation was a time sticky with oneness, as who we were and what we owned oozed out from our individual selves into a collective pot.
+We tendered tacit apologies for the separateness entailed in being individuals even as we scurried back into the cauldron of community and continuity represented by family.
+Summer vacation was a time sticky with one-ness, as who we were and what we owned oozed out from our individual selves into a collective pot.
 (3) Summer was not really a break, but a joint.
 It was the bridge used to re-affirm one's connectedness with one's larger community.
 One did not travel, one returned.
 It was not an attempt to experience the new and the extraordinary but one that emphatically underlined the power of the old and the ordinary.
-As times change, what we seek from our summer breaks too has changed in fundamental way.
+As times change, what we seek from our summer breaks too has changed in a fundamental way.
 Today, we are attached much more to the work and summer helps us temporarily detach from this new source of identity.
 We refuel our individual selves now; and do so with much more material than we did in the past.
 But for those who grew up in different times, summer was the best time of their lives.
-(418 Words) Source : The Times of India 2.1 (a) (b) (c) (d) Complete the following sentences taking help from text: Experts questions the summer breaks given to children because breaks Students are kept busy during the summer vacations The writer's happiest memories of childhood were centered around Summer break in the present times are a way of 1 2.2 Fill in the blanks using one word only.
+Source : The Times of India 2.1 (a) (b) (c) (d) Complete the following sentences taking help from text Experts question the summer breaks given to children because breaks Students are kept busy during the summer vacation The writer's happiest memories of childhood were centred around Summer break in the present times are a way of 4 1 1 1 1 2.2 Fill in the blanks using one word only.
 4 The realization that children's summer breaks are (a) with a plethora of activities makes one conclude that they are doing (b) Holidays have now turned into a (c) for new experiences.
 These are far removed from the times when summer breaks were a time of (d) with the extended family.

-No. Questions Marks 2.3 Find words/phrases which mean the same as: (i) Clearly seen or understood (para 1) (ii) Excess (para 1) (iii) State as a fact, declare formally (para 2) (iv) Beyond what is usual (para 3) 4 1 1 1 SECTION B - WRITING 30 Q. 3 You are Saurabh / Sapna Gupta, the Sports Captain of Birla Public School, New Delhi.
-Draft a notice informing the members of the School football team about a special coaching camp that is being organized in the school premises during the summer vacations.
+No. Questions Marks 2.3 Find words/phrases which mean the same as (i) clearly seen or understood (para 1) (ii) excess (para 1) (iii) state as a fact, declare formally (para 2) (iv) beyond what is usual (para 3) 4 1 1 1 1 SECTION B - WRITING 30 Q. 3 You are Saurabh / Sapna Gupta, the Sports Captain of Birla Public School, New Delhi.
+Draft a notice informing the members of the School football team about a special coaching camp that is being organised in the school premises during the summer vacations.
 Inform the team members of the presence of eminent Indian Footballers during the duration of the Camp.
 Write the notice in not more than 50 words.
-5 Q. 4 Rani / Rakesh visited Ranikhet during summer vacations and experienced oneness with nature.
-He/she decided to send a postcard to a friend describing the beauty & serenity of this picturesque hill station and advising her/him to plan a trip to Ranikhet in the near future.
+5 Q. 4 Rani / Rakesh visited Ranikhet during summer vacation and experienced one- ness with nature.
+He/she decided to send a postcard to a friend describing the beauty and serenity of this picturesque hill station and advising her/him to plan a trip to Ranikhet in the near future.
 Write the postcard in not more than 50 words.
 5